 It facilitates cross-browser testing on several mobile browsers, such as Safari, Mozilla, and Google Chrome.
 The Lambda tunnel feature provides an added benefit of testing both locally and privately hosted pages.

 This one is simple to use and set up besides being a feature-rich emulator.
-It comes in a free and a paid version.
+It comes in a free and paid version.

 Genymotion stands out of all because of its capable OpenGL graphic cards.
 This makes it one of the best and fastest Android emulators.
 It comes with plugins for both Eclipse and Android Studio.